 - If your goal is to promote attendance at a specific event, consider boosting a Facebook event page.
 Maintain a specific goal for how many attendees you would like and how much you are willing to pay in advertising for each new attendee.

-- If your goal is simply to increase profit for your ecommerce store, a conversion campaign on Facebook Ads Manager would be best for you.
-Be sure to track your cost per conversion and ROI.
+- If your goal is simply to increase profit for your ecommerce store and generate more sales from your product offerings, a conversion campaign on Facebook Ads Manager would be best for you.
+Be sure to track your marketing campaigns’ cost per conversion and ROI.

 If you’re not sure where to start, ask yourself the following questions: